ava-labs/hypersdk/README.md

 world-class recommendations for anyone on the internet, even if you've never interacted with them before.

-We'll use this example to explain how to use the `hypersdk` below.
+We'll use both of these `hypervms` to explain how to use the `hypersdk` below.

 ## How It Works
 To use the `hypersdk`, you must import it into your own `hypervm` and implement the